ornladios/ADIOS2/docs/user_guide/source/engines/bp4.rst

 avaiable on the target system and ADIOS2 needs to be configured with ``ADIOS2_USE_IME``.
 By default, data written to the IME is automatically flushed to the parallel filesystem at every ``EndStep()`` call.
-You can disable this automaic flush by setting the transport parameter ``SyncToPFS`` to ``OFF``.
+You can disable this automatic flush by setting the transport parameter ``SyncToPFS`` to ``OFF``.